u235axe/FeOFu/mate-brainstorm.md

 ## Missing pieces of technologies

-These are missing pieces of technologies I have collected that would allow me to reach programming nirvana in relation to functional style coding embedded in a single-source, graphics/compute capable (GP)GPU language embedded preferably into C++.
+I believe C++ is not beyond _redemption_ and adding/fixing/deprecating features can lead to a substantially larger audience and impact than cooking a n entirely new language.
+I would like to think, C++ has not reached a breaking point (yet).
+These are missing pieces of technologies I have collected that seems like programming nirvana in relation to functional style coding embedded in a single-source, graphics/compute capable (GP)GPU language, usable in many domains of programming, embedded preferably into C++.

 ### EXI en/decoder